 - 200g smoked salmon

-- To make the hollandaise sauce, process the egg yokes, lemon juice and white vinegar together in a food processor.
+- To make the hollandaise sauce, process the egg yolks, lemon juice, and white vinegar together in a food processor.

 - With the motor running, add the melted butter slowly, for 3 minutes, or until sauce is thickened.

-- Next, fill a saucepan two-thirds full of water.
+- To poach the eggs, fill a saucepan two-thirds full of water.
 Add white vinegar and salt.

 - Bring poaching liquid to a boil over medium-high heat.
 Reduce heat to low to bring water to a simmer.

-- Crack 1 egg onto a saucer.
-Stir water with a spoon until a whirlpool forms.
+- Crack 1 egg onto a small bowl.
+Stir water with a spoon until a whirlpool forms at the centre.

 - Cook the egg, without stirring, for 3 minutes for a soft yolk or 4 minutes for a firmer yolk.